How to Get A Toddler to Sleep

 “She insisted that I sing ‘Twinkle’ to her about 10 gazillion times…again and again!” he said.
 “Sometimes she seems to be asleep and I’ll try to ease myself off her bed, but if I make any tiny sound, she’ll immediately grumble out a half-asleep demand, ‘Twinkle!!!’ and I know I’ll be stuck there for another 20 minutes, until she’s fast asleep.”

 To save Aaron’s sanity, I taught him a simple trick based on patience-stretching to put his toddler to sleep fast.
-For a week, I had Aaron do 3 things to prepare Emma for success:
+For a week, I had Aaron do three things to prepare Emma for sleep success:

-- Practice patience-stretching 5 times a day.
+Practice patience-stretching.
+Do this five times a day.
 Soon Emma was able to wait a whole minute without complaining.

 Now Aaron was ready to start the twinkle interruptus strategy for putting his toddler to sleep.

 That first night, Aaron put on the white noise, snuggled with Emma, and sang her song for a few minutes.
 Then he shot his finger up in the air—as if he’d suddenly remembered something important—and announced, “Wait!
 Wait!
 I forgot to kiss Mommy.
 Here, hold Teddy.
 I’ll be RIGHT back.”
 He hurried out for 5 seconds.

 Emma’s practice with patience-stretching during the week gave her the confidence to wait those few seconds.
 She remembered that when Daddy said “Wait!
 Wait!” and left, he would be right back.

 Soon Aaron slid back into the room whispering, “Good waiting!
 Good waiting!”
 He immediately cuddled up with his little girl and started singing again.
 Another few minutes, he repeated the same “Wait!
 Wait!” routine, but this time he disappeared for 15 seconds.